alecryan88/one_bite/README.md

 ## Tableau Dashboard
 This first dashboard displays basic times series metrics.
 This dashboard is meant to mirror a basic KPI dashboard or operational report.
 On the right hand side are all of the filters/parameters available for segmenting and filtering the dashboard.

-When
+This allows drill downs into specific geographic regions and price levels to help understand where users are reviewing.

 <img src="png_files/tableau.png" width=100% height=200%>